Supply of medicines during the pandemic

 Medicine suppliers have been asked to assess the impact that COVID-19 could have on the supply chain.
 In particular, DHSC has asked suppliers who still retain some of their EU exit stockpiles to hold onto these.

 PSNC’s Dispensing and Supply Team has been monitoring the generic medicines affected by recent price hikes and is making applications to DHSC for price concessions in the usual way.
 Pharmacy teams should continue to report supply issues to PSNC via the usual reporting forms.
+(Note, we have also updated our quota reporting form so pharmacy teams can more easily report issues they are having obtaining stock due to drug quota restrictions being applied by wholesalers or manufacturers.)

 We have also made clear the need for protection for pharmacies against these sudden price rises.
 See our Funding during the pandemic page for news of a £15m increase in reimbursement prices in June.